 by Jesse Short

 I am a piper.
 More specifically, I am a warpiper.
 I mastered my instrument before I knew war, much as I would eventually master medium and heavy machineguns, battle rifles, and an assortment of other tools made for killing men.
 The first time I played a set of highland bagpipes, the feeling was immense and indescribable.
 The ability to command such a powerful instrument and convey a mood of elation or utter sorrow was incredible.
-The first time I fired a M2 .50 caliber machinegun, my brain was equally unprepared to wholly understand what my hands were wielding and what they were then capable of.
+The first time I fired an M2 .50 caliber machine gun, my brain was equally unprepared to wholly understand what my hands were wielding and what they were then capable of.
 Both of these trades are a calling that not all men desire to meet and one that not all men are capable of fulfilling.
 On the one hand, the warrior exists to take lives and on the other, the piper is there to inspire men to courage or console the loss of a warfighter among his brothers and sisters.
-These are all hard jobs, but they are a necessity.
+These are all hard, but necessary, jobs.

-The idea of what the infantryman is varies depending upon whom you ask.
+The idea of what the infantryman is varies depending upon who you ask.
 Much the same variation applies to what people believe a musician is.
 Not everyone is a fan of the rowdy and aggressive infantryman as many people are not a fan of the skirling bagpipes.
-They are special communities in their own respects but much of what they are centered around is service and personal fulfillment.
-They are a calling, each in their own rite.
-To be a member of the separate communities is special, but to combine them, one then experiences something entirely different.
+They are special communities in their own respects, but much of what they are centered around is service and personal fulfillment.
+They are a calling, each in their own right.
+To be a member of the separate communities is special, but to combine them, is to experience something entirely different.